xinli0928/COVID-Xray/README.md

 -------
 We provide the source code for deployment with Pytorch Mobile and Android Studio.
 The source code is built based on this [repository](https://github.com/johnolafenwa/PytorchMobile).

-* Steps to deploy the model:
+we provide a sample model within the source code, If you want to test with other model here are the steps:
 * Download the pre-trained models.
 * Use the script "TorchScript_converter.py" to convert the model to TorchScript (.pt).
 * Put the model under "src/main/assets" folder
 * Change the path in 'MainActivity.java' to current .pt file.
 * Build and test.

 Some Results
 ----